The attribution crisis: AI cites everyone except the source

 The economic stakes are enormous.
 The global digital news advertising market was valued at approximately $58 billion in 2024 (PwC Global Entertainment & Media Outlook, 2024).
 Subscription revenue for digital news reached approximately $3.2 billion in the US alone (Digital Content Next, 2024).
 Every percentage point of audience lost to AI-mediated discovery represents hundreds of millions in industry-wide revenue.

-But there’s a window of opportunity.
+But there is a window of opportunity.
 Most publishers are focused on the defensive playbook — blocking, suing, licensing.
-Very few are actively optimizing their content for AI citation.
-The Princeton/Georgia Tech GEO study demonstrated that targeted content optimization improved AI citation rates by 15–40% across different strategies (Aggarwal et al., 2023).
-Publishers who move first on AI visibility optimization will have a compounding advantage as AI-mediated news consumption grows.
+Very few are actively structuring their content for AI citation.
+The Princeton/Georgia Tech GEO study demonstrated that targeted content structuring improved AI citation rates by 15–40% across different approaches (Aggarwal et al., 2023).
+Publishers who address AI visibility first will have a compounding advantage as AI-mediated news consumption grows.

 For local and regional publishers, the urgency is even greater.
 The Nieman Journalism Lab found that local news organizations that invested in structured data and AI readiness saw 3x higher citation rates in AI responses compared to peers who did not (Nieman Lab, 2024).
 In a landscape where local news is disappearing, AI visibility may become the difference between survival and closure.

-For media companies with large portfolios — Condé Nast, Hearst, Gannett, McClatchy — the calculation is about protecting the value of each title’s brand in AI.
-When AI says “according to Forbes” for a contributor post that doesn’t meet Forbes editorial standards, that’s brand dilution.
-When AI cites a Yahoo News reprint instead of the Wired original, that’s attribution theft.
-Understanding exactly where these failures occur — and at what scale — is the first step toward fixing them.
+For media companies with large portfolios, the calculation is about protecting the value of each title’s brand in AI.
+When AI cites a contributor post that does not meet editorial standards, that is brand dilution.
+When AI cites an aggregator reprint instead of the original, that is attribution theft.
+Understanding exactly where these failures occur — and at what scale — is the first step toward addressing them.

-The bottom line: If you publish original content — whether you’re the New York Times, a regional newspaper chain, a digital-native outlet, or a Substack writer with 50,000 subscribers — AI is either citing you, citing someone else for your work, or making things up about your reporting.
+The bottom line: If you publish original content — whether you are a major newspaper, a regional chain, a digital-native outlet, or an independent newsletter with 50,000 subscribers — AI is either citing you, citing someone else for your work, or making things up about your reporting.
 You need to know which one.
 Not next quarter.
 Now.

 This article gives you the framework.
-A Metricus report gives you the specific citation errors, exact misattribution sources, and prioritized actions for your publication — across every major AI platform.
-One-time purchase from $99.
-No subscription required.
+A Metricus Snapshot gives you the specific citation errors, exact misattribution sources, and prioritized actions for your publication — across every major AI platform.
+One-time, $499.
+15–25 page PDF plus drop-in files (llms.txt, JSON-LD schemas, FAQPage markup, slug/title/meta specs, page copy).
+Curated by AI experts.
+Delivered in 24 hours.
+Useful report or refund.